emailage/feature-management-sandbox/readme.md

 ## Feature Flag Providers

-In order to use all the providers in this project (Redis, AWS AppConfig) you need to have instances of both.
+In order to use all the providers in this project (Redis, AWS AppConfig & SSM) you need to have instances of all.
 Each is configured in the respective provider.
-We used a hosted AWS AppConfig instance and a local Redis instance.
+Demo uses hosted AWS AppConfig & SSM instances and a local Redis instance.

-You can change the names of FF in the MyFeatureFlags class to match your own if needed.
+Names of feature flags can be changed in the MyFeatureFlags class to match your own if needed.
 Redis Provider uses a pattern to fetch FF.
-That can be chnaged in the RedisFeatureFlagsProvider class, SearchPattern variable.
+That can be changed in the RedisFeatureFlagsProvider class, SearchPattern variable.
+Redis provider is only set up to fetch primitive flags in the format of <key, value>
+AppConfig can store more complex, parameterized flag format required for conditional flags and filtering. <key, object>

+The format used can be seen in appsettings.json "FeatureManagement" section under "AppSettingsFeature".
+The usage is demonstrated in the FeatureFlagFilters.Filter class, TestFilter example.

+For SSM in this demo, flags are assumed to be stored as such:
+"us-west-2" (or any valid aws region) - flag is enabled "," - flag is disabled
+"localhost" - only enabled for debug purposes.

+SSM flags are mapped to JObjects demonstrated in appsettings and parsed by path to Dictionary<string,string>.

-By default, both Redis & AppConfig providers are comented out in the FeatureManagementConfigurationExtensions class.
+By default SSM, Redis & AppConfig providers are comented out in the FeatureManagementConfigurationExtensions class.